KaustuvMukherjee/generator-cf-node-server/README.md

 yo cf-node-server
 ```

 - Thats's it.
-You are ready go!!
+You are ready to go!!

 #### Highlights of the micro-service scaffolding project:
 - Supports OpenAPI Specification V3.